Photo by Kaitlin Day.

-Dr. Harper B. Keenan was appointed as the inaugural Robert Quartermain Professor of Gender & Sexuality in Education at the University of British Columbia’s Faculty of Education in 2019.
-In that role, he is affiliated with SOGI UBC.
+Dr. Harper B. Keenan is an Assistant Professor in the department of Curriculum and Pedagogy at the University of British Columbia.
 His work has been accepted at a variety of peer-reviewed academic journals and edited volumes, including Educational Researcher, Harvard Educational Review, Teachers College Record, Curriculum Inquiry, Theory & Research in Social Education, Teaching Education, and Gender & Education.
 He has also written for or been interviewed by a number of popular press outlets like CBC National News, Teen Vogue, NPR, NBC National News, Reuters, Slate, and EdWeek.
-In 2022, he was awarded a NAEd/Spencer Foundation Postdoctoral Fellowship.
+From 2019-2025, he held the inaugural Robert Quartermain Professorship in Gender and Sexuality in Education at UBC.
+In 2022, he was awarded a NAEd/Spencer Foundation Postdoctoral Fellowship, and in 2025, he was given the Emerging Scholar Award from the Critical Perspectives in Early Childhood special interest group of the American Educational Research Association.

 Dr. Keenan is primarily interested in critical pedagogy.
 Spanning multiple disciplines, his scholarship analyzes what schooling, curriculum, and pedagogy teach children about how society is organized.
 Dr. Keenan’s work investigates the management - or scripting - of children and childhood, and ways that educators and their students might work together to interrupt that process and imagine something different.